aquova/KA-Rando/README.md

 This project runs entirely in the client, so if you need to use the randomizer offline, you can simply download and visit the webpage in a browser.
 To do so, either click `Clone or download` on the GitHub page and download the zip file, or in a Terminal run `git clone https://github.com/aquova/KA-Rando`.
 Once downloaded, simply open `index.html` in a browser of your choice!

+## -- Credits --

+The source code for `md5-min.js`, can be found here: https://code.google.com/archive/p/crypto-js/#MD5

 ## -- Known Issues --

 - Dying with Star Rod disables select button until level completion